UdacityAndroidDevScholarship/gis-2k18/CONTRIBUTING.md

 For contributing to this repository follow following steps:

 1. Fork the project.
-2. Make the change on your your Fork.
+2. Make the change on your Fork.
-3. Check you code is in compliance with projects coding standards.
+3. Check your code is in compliance with projects coding standards.
 3. Submit a pull request (PR).
 4. Moderators will review request.
 5. After that pull request will be merged.